ThomasQuinnKelly/bip-reference-person/docs/openapi-v3-developer-guide.md

 	</details>

 - The remaining configuration items can remain as they are, but are available for debugging and/or modification purposes.
-	The options are set to produce only the interface classes and model classes.
+	The options are set to produce only the interface classes and model classes, and not the resource implementation.
 This allows flexibility for coding the resource class and dependent functionality.

 	<details><summary>XML Snippet</summary>